KhushiMulchandani/CricketVerse/README.md

 * **ArrayList/List**: Manages collections of players for team rosters and selections.

+## How to Run

+Follow these steps to set up and run CricketVerse locally on your machine:

 ## Prerequisites & Dependencies
 * **Java Development Kit (JDK):** Version 8 or higher.
 * **Database:** MariaDB or MySQL.